 A. According to the Gospel of Luke (Luke 1:41) we learn that John was filled with the Holy Spirit while he was still in Elizabeth’s womb.
 But unlike others (Samson) who were born this way John never used God’s anointing to feed the lusts of the flesh.

 B. He used the anointing that God gave him to draw people to God, not for himself (Judges 14:10-20).
 Even though the people arrived at the banks of Jordan in multitudes to see him he redirected their attention to God instead of receiving all the honor to himself.

 C. He was humble and did not hesitate to point to Jesus as rightfully required by his prophetic office (Matthew 3:14; John 1:26-27; 1:29).

 The purpose of the anointing is to give us the ability and the skill to fulfill the supernatural tasks God has assigned to us in His Ministry.
-It’s given to us to perform a task which sacred.
+It’s given to us to perform a task that is sacred.
 We are not to use that anointing to meet our own selfish, carnal desires, (Acts 8:9-25).

 3. He always lived up to God’s Calling